pan-canon/pan-canon/README.md

                      professional path / finite time allocation

         │
-        ├── ABOVE    continuing life structures, personal milestones, │            active systems, and structures that outlive │            a single role or period
+        ├── ABOVE    continuing life structures, intentional undertakings, │            personal milestones, active systems, and structures │            that outlive a single role or period │
-        │
         └── BELOW    historical work contexts
                      organizations attached to the role in which